gabosterwall/resume-api/readme.md

 The Resume API was developed for learning purposes as well as to provide a unique approach to viewing my resume.
 Users have to register an account to get a JSON Web Token (JWT), which is required in order to view the resume as a whole or specific sections of it.
 There is also an option to post comments!
 The API's stack consist of Node.js, Express.js, MongoDB for database and Swagger UI for frontend/documentation.

-Feel free to test [here](https://resume-api-y1zl.onrender.com/api-docs/)!
+Feel free to test it [here](https://resume-api-y1zl.onrender.com/api-docs/)!

 ## Credits
 Special thanks to [Brad Treversy](https://github.com/bradtraversy) whose insightful video tutorials greatly contributed to the development of this API.
 His clear explanations and valuable demonstrations were instrumental in guiding me through the process.